kadena-docs/kadena-docs/docs/smart-contracts/databases.md

 ## Select

-You can use the [select](/pact-5/database/select) function to select values from a table based on some criteria.
+You can use the [select](/pact-5/database/select) function to select values from one or more rows in a table.
+The `select` function is similar to the `read` function except that the `read` function retrieves information for a single key-row value.
+The `select` function enables you to retrieve multiple rows from a table based on the criteria you provide.

-The `select` function is similar to the `read` function but provides you with more flexibility in what information you choose to select.
+Because you can specify other criteria and not just a single key-row value, the `select` function provides you with more flexibility in what information you choose to return.

 The syntax for the Pact `select` function is similar to the syntax for standard SQL `SELECT` statements.

-The simplest `select` statement retrieves all values from a specified table.
+In its simplest form, the `select` statement retrieves all values from a specified table.
-In the following example, the `select` statement is used in a `select-assets` function to return all values from the `assets-table`.
+In the following example, the `select` statement is used in a `select-assets` function to return all values from the `assets-table`:

 ```pact
   (defun select-assets ()